Han Tuozhou

-Han's and Su Shidan's (蘇師旦, subordinate of Han) bodies were exhumed and presented to Jin as compensation for the Song's aggression, in the negotiation process carried out by Wang Nan and Xu Yi.
+Han's and Su Shidan's (蘇師旦, subordinate of Han) bodies were exhumed and presented to the Jin dynasty as compensation for the Southern Song's aggression, in the negotiation process carried out by Wang Nan and Xu Yi.
 This measure was probably undertaken as compensation for the humiliation of Jin confederate Wu Xi (吳曦), whose body was hung on displays in Xingzhou (興州, in modern Lueyang, Shaanxi) and Lin'an.
-On some accounts, Jin provided Han with honorary burial, recognizing him as a loyal official.
+On some accounts, the Jin dynasty provided Han with honorary burial, recognizing him as a loyal official.